 - A bar to any further legal proceedings

 A deed cannot bind anyone other than a party to the deed.
-On top of that, a deed between an employer and employee cannot serve to impede the work of statutory agencies, as it is a private arrangement between the parties.
-A deed has no effect if it is against public policy, contrary to law or if its purpose is to conceal unlawful activity.
+Similarly, a deed between an employer and employee cannot serve to impede the work of statutory agencies, as it is a private arrangement between the parties.
+Further, a deed has no effect if it is against public policy, contrary to law or if its purpose is to conceal unlawful activity.